SimonBolducBeaudoin/SBB/README.md

 They are place in ../Cpp a repository parallel to SBB/

 # Installation
-In cygwin (or any linux environnement)
+In cygwin (or any linux environment)
 ```console
 foo@bar:~$ bash build.sh
 ```
-In anaconda promt (or any python environnement)
+In anaconda promt (or any python environment)
 ```console
 foo@bar:~$ python setup.py install
 ```